iLogo to come

 3. Ecological sanitation is a very challenging and touchy issue, most of the training sessions we have had the rural people are actually not comfortable about using human waste as a source of manure or fertilizer.
 This is actually tied to a lot of cultural and traditional beliefs.
 Although several of the rural areas and even the urban areas practice open defecation on their farmlands which actually gets used as manure anyway, but they still say ecosan is a hard sell.
 Their fear is the toxic and other bacteria in the composite waste and the safety to their health handling such material.
 Areas in the far north of the country already using escosan, however are using ashes from fuel wood which helps to neutralize the waste and make it safe for use without any harmful effects.
 Our project is a pilot, we are building the toilets for the school and the composite will be used in the school farm and orchard which the project will also be initiating in the school.

-By A Single Drop Posted on Fri 10 Oct 2008, about 12 years ago
+By A Single Drop Posted on Fri 10 Oct 2008, almost 13 years ago

 Hi Mary and Joan